CoMakery/comakery-app/README.md

 * Platform customization
 * Coop discount

 Your payments help support the philanthropic organizations who use the platform for free.

+## Improving The Software

+You are free to modify the software.
+We'd love it if you share your code back with the community, but you are not obligated to.

+There's no restriction on receiving money to improve the software.

+## Hosting CoMakery

+If you want to setup a paid hosting service - great!
+Although this is considered commercial use, we're excited about hosting partnerships.
+Contact license@comakery.com to setup a hosting partnership.

 ## Get Involved